 Families have told us they play The Family Edition after dinner, on long car trips, during the holidays, and on vacation.
 It’s a fun, easy way to get all family members engaged and talking!

->

-> P.S.
+P.S.
 Want to start more meaningful conversations with everyone in your life?
 Check out Bart’s article: 5 questions to start endless conversation during the holidays.
-You can use these questions any time of year to ignite conversation with friends, family, colleagues, or anyone you want to cultivate a deeper connection with!
+You can use these questions any time of year to ignite conversations with friends, family, colleagues, or anyone you want to cultivate a deeper connection with!

->

-> To ensure screen-free family time happens regularly, get it on the schedule!
+To ensure screen-free family time happens regularly, get it on the schedule!
 By making space for family time on your calendar, you’re prioritizing it and showing that this activity is important to you.
 Then, make it part of your routine!
-Whether it’s once a week or once a month, having regularly scheduled family time ensures that family members get to connect with each other without electronics on a regular basis.
+Whether it’s once a week or once a month, having regularly scheduled family time ensures that family members get to connect without electronics on a regular basis.

->

-> To get kids excited about screen-free family time, plan fun activities that everyone enjoys.
+To get kids excited about screen-free family time, plan fun activities that everyone enjoys.
 Spend time in nature, volunteer in your community, head to a concert - the options are endless!

->

-> Want to go all in?
+Want to go all-in?
 Get Screen-Free Week on your calendar and see what happens when your family ditches their devices for an entire seven days!

->

-> Share Your Screen-Free Secrets
+Share Your Screen-Free Secrets

 What are your family’s favorite screen-free activities?
 Drop a comment below and let our community know!